TexTrueStudio/BetterSodiumVideoSettings-Forge/README.md

+# Better Rubidium Video Settings

+Better Sodium Video Settings Forge Port (Unofficial)

 This mod changes back the 'Video Options' button to it's original state.
-To access the sodium Video settings go to the Video settings and press sodium video settings.
+To access the sodium Video settings go to the Video settings and press sodium-ForgePort video settings.